Danny-vo/Python_Customer_Segmentation/README.md

+Indidivual Project for BUSA8001 unit

-Provided with a dataset of 2,000 customers with information’s on their bookings and their interactions with the travel agency, our task is to identify distinct customer segments, from which we can suggest marketing strategies that match each target customer cluster.
+Objective: Identify distinct customer segments based on a dataset of 2,000 customers with their information on bookings and their interactions with the travel agency (7 variables).
+Based on common characteristic, customers can be divided into different groups and companies can market them effectively.

-Explanatory Data Analysis will be conducted to uncover insights and important features of the variables.
-Customer Segmentation will be done using the K-means++ and Agglomerative Clustering techniques to identify potential clusters
+Method: Choose the optimal number of customer segments using the Elbow Method.
+Estimate the clusters using both the K-means++ and Agglomerative Clustering techniques

+Results: 2 clusters were found with distinct characteristics for each group.
+Number of overlaps in each Cluster identified by both method are high.
+Recommendation of marketing strategies for each cluster is given in the report.